-The sample delivery subsystem 24 is used to physically transfer prepared sample from collection/pretreatment to the analyte retention device 26.
-It is selected and arranged to 5 include at least the following characteristics.
+The sample delivery subsystem 24 is used to physically transfer prepared sample from collection/pretreatment to the 10 analyte retention device 26.
+It is selected and arranged to include at least the following characteristics.
 It is capable of providing optimal differential pressure through the sample collection subsystem 18, the optional sample pretreatment subsystem 22, and the analyte retention device 26 without compromising materials or results.
-It may either provide 10 manual or automated delivery of the sample.
+It may either provide manual or automated delivery of the sample.
 In the manual form, the sample delivery subsystem 24 may simply be the piston of the syringe of the sample collection subsystem 18 actuated by hand, or it may be a modified adhesive gun.
-Manual delivery may or may not include a feedback mecha- 15 nism to characterize flow rate and pressure.
-In the automated form, the sample delivery subsystem 24 may be a syringe pump, such as the Remote Infuse/Withdraw PHD 22/2000 syringe pump made available by Harvard Apparatus of Holliston, Mass.
-Alternatively, it may be a modified power adhe- 20 sive gun.
+20 Manual delivery may or may not include a feedback mechanism to characterize flow rate and pressure.
+In the automated form, the sample delivery subsystem 24 may be a syringe pump, such as the Remote Infuse/Withdraw PHD 22/2000 syringe pump made available by Harvard Apparatus of Hol- 25 liston, Mass.
+Alternatively, it may be a modified power adhesive gun.
 The automated tool may or may not include feedback control of pressure and/or flow rate-depending on application requirements.
-The automated delivery embodiment is preferable in that it is more likely to provide accurate controlled delivery (e.g. total volume, flow rate profile and 25 pressure profile).
+The automated delivery embodiment is preferable in that it is more likely to provide accurate 30 controlled delivery (e.g. total volume, flow rate profile and pressure profile).

 The sample delivery subsystem 24 is preferably selected so that it does not introduce any contaminants or analyte interferents into the process.
-It may be adapted to provide sample agitation if necessary to assist in moving particulate-laden 30 samples through the system.
+It may be adapted to provide sample 35 agitation if necessary to assist in moving particulate-laden samples through the system.
 For example, in the automated form, it may include vibrational shaking, such as with an off-balance motor, or acoustic pulsing, such as with a sonic energy pen.
-The sample delivery subsystem 24 may be selected for suitability in an automated operation of a portion 35 or all of the analysis apparatus 10.
+The sample delivery subsystem 24 may be 40 selected for suitability in an automated operation of a portion or all of the analysis apparatus 10.

-The analyte retention device 26 described in greater detail herein, is configured to retain analytes contained in the fluid under analysis that has been collected.
-The retention device 26 includes at least the following characteristics.
-It is a single 40 component device with no moving parts and requires minimal or no manipulation to get the retained analytes therefrom to the analysis subsystem 30.
-It can handle wide differential pressure ranges (and thus a wide range of flow rates), including non-constant pressure fluid flows, e.g., constant flow 45 rates, including positive pressures exceeding 100 psi.
-It is readily adaptable to IR spectrometry in that it provides an optimized analysis area for IR spectrometry, i.e., throughput match.
-It is capable of working with appropriate sample volume ranges based on the particular application of interest.
-50 The retention device 26 is a closed system so as to eliminate or minimize the possibility of introducing external contamination into the analysis process.
-The retention device 26 is fabricated of one or more inert and non-extractable materials; that is, a material(s) that will not leach into the fluid stream 55 during the analysis process.
+The analyte retention device 26 described in greater detail herein, is configured to retain analytes (such as hydrocarbons) contained in the sample that has been collected.
+The retention 45 device 26 includes at least the following characteristics.
+It has no moving parts and requires minimal or no manipulation to get the retained analytes there to the analysis subsystem 30.
+It can handle wide differential pressure ranges (and thus a wide range of flow rates), including non-constant pressure fluid 50 flows, e.g., constant flow rates, including positive pressures exceeding 100 psi.
+More particularly, the retention device 26 is constructed to operate under a positive pressure in a range from about 1 to about 80 psi.
+It is capable of working with appropriate sample volume ranges based on the particular 55 application of interest.
+The retention device 26 is constructed so as to eliminate or minimize the possibility of introducing external contamination into the analysis process.
+The retention device 26 is fabricated of one or more inert and nonextractable materials; that is, a material(s) that will not leach 60 into the fluid stream during the analysis process.
 The retention device 26 may be selected for suitability in an automated operation of a portion or all of the analysis apparatus 10.